MarcelOlsen/spotify-clone/README.md

 This project is a clone of Spotify built using Next.js.
 It aims to replicate the core functionalities of Spotify, including music streaming, liked songs, and user authentication.

-Made with inspiration from [this tutorial](https://www.youtube.com/watch?v=2aeMRB8LL4o) and a lot of debugging, since it uses next 13 and not next 15.
+Inspired by [this tutorial](https://www.youtube.com/watch?v=2aeMRB8LL4o) and a lot of debugging, since it uses next 13 and not next 15.

 Notes: